KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

 .. _admin-configuration-label:

-Admin Configuration
+Admin configuration
 -----------------------------------

 Most of these preferences won't need to be changed to use your Koha system, but there are a few that you might want to customize.

--  If your library uses CAS Authentication, you'll want to set the various :ref:`CAS system preferences <cas-authentication-label>`
+-  If your library uses CAS authentication, you'll want to set the various :ref:`CAS system preferences <cas-authentication-label>`

--  Administration System Preferences
+-  Administration system preferences

    -  :ref:`KohaAdminEmailAddress` : This is the
       email address that will be used by the system in 'from' lines and